MarketMasterPlus/mm-address/README.md

 - [mm-pact-broker](https://github.com/MarketMasterPlus/mm-pact-broker) — Supporting repo holding the Pact Broker for Contract tests
 - [mm-ui](https://github.com/MarketMasterPlus/mm-ui) — UI for Market Master

+### ViaCEP Integration
+The `mm-address` service integrates with the [ViaCEP API](https://viacep.com.br/) to fetch address details based on postal codes.
+The service provides a single endpoint to fetch address details by postal code.

+In the mm-address service code, the ViaCEP integration is implemented with an endpoint that will fetch address details based on the postal code provided.

+The endpoint will validate the postal code format and fetch the address details from the ViaCEP API.
+The response will include the street, city, state, neighborhood, and complement of the address.

 ---

 ## Quick Start